-- An academic LOA request without supporting documentation requires the authorization of the Campus President. - Students requesting an academic LOA must be making Satisfactory Academic Progress (SAP) at the time of the request. - Any Core student whose academic LOA was the result of an illness, hospitalization, trauma or pregnancy to return must submit a signed and dated release from a healthcare provider stating that the student is physically, mentally and/or emotionally able to provide direct nursing care to patients without restrictions. - The College Registrar, in consultation with the Campus President, makes the final determination regarding granting an academic LOA. - Students are not eligible for an academic LOA during the first 14 days as a student at Arizona College of Nursing.
+- An academic LOA request without supporting documentation requires the authorization of the Campus President. - Students requesting an academic LOA must be making Satisfactory Academic Progress (SAP) at the time of the request. - Any Core student whose academic LOA was the result of an illness. hospitalization, trauma or pregnancy to return must submit a signed and dated release from a healthcare provider stating that the student is physically, mentally and/or emotionally able to provide direct nursing care to patients without restrictions. - The College Registrar, in consultation with the Campus President, makes the final determination regarding granting an academic LOA. - Students are not eligible for an academic LOA during the first 14 days as a student at Arizona College of Nursing.

-Students who fail to return from an academic LOA will be dropped from the program.
+Students who fail to post attendance upon return from LOA or SPNE during the first week of classes will be dropped from the program.
 A student that is inactive is not eligible for a grade of Incomplete.
 Incomplete grades at the time of withdrawal will be moved to fail.
 If a student is granted an academic LOA and subsequently cannot return within 180 days, the student will be withdrawn from the program as soon as Arizona College of Nursing becomes aware the student is not returning.
 Students who are unable to continue within the required timeframe must follow the policy "Program Readmission/Re-entry."